TOP (TOP) Price Tops $0.0007 on Exchanges

 Buying and Selling TOP

-It is usually not presently possible to buy alternative cryptocurrencies such as TOP directly using US dollars.
-Investors seeking to trade TOP should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy TOP using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as TOP directly using US dollars.
+Investors seeking to trade TOP should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TOP using one of the aforementioned exchanges.

 Receive News & Updates for TOP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TOP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.